haic-miccai/haic-miccai.github.io/README.md

 - Image/video analysis, interpretation, and action modeling for imaging and/or intervention procedures

+- Human behavior modeling and analysis in medical procedures

 - AI-assisted guidance and navigation for imaging and intervention

-- Agents and agent systems inspired by human behaviors and specializations

 - AI-assisted medical text mining

 - AI-accelerated medical science: hypothesis generation, experiment planning, implementation, and outcome interpretation

+- Agents and agent systems inspired by human behaviors and specializations

 **Emerging techniques for human-AI interaction and communication**